NaegleLab/KinPred/Data/readme.md

 All the raw data and output files of the study should store under "Data".
-The "Data" derictory should have the following strudcture:
+The "Data" derictory should have the following structure:

 - **Data**
   - **Raw**: